thenifemi/PetShop/README.md

 </p>

 Pet Shop is an e-commerce application for Android built with Flutter (iOS to come soon).
-The goal is to implement the Flutter framework for large scale Andriod and iOS applications, implementing native platform features like camera, location, biometrics and NFC.
+The goal is to implement the Flutter framework for large scale Android and iOS applications, implementing native platform features like camera, location, biometrics and NFC.
 However, only authentication and a couple database(using Firebase) reads and writes have been fully implemented.
-I also hope to integrate biometrics, location reading, payment etc
+I also hope to integrate biometrics, location reading, payment options etc

 ## Design